 You shouldn’t feel any sharp pains during the procedure because of the local anesthetic administered.
 However, your mouth will have to remain open for several hours which may leave you with some discomfort and soreness in the jaw.
 You can use over-the-counter pain medications or even an ice pack on the outside of the jaw to find relief from the same.

 The recovery time needed after having dental Bridges placed is minimal.
 You can begin eating normally as soon as the bridge is placed in your mouth.
 Patients do not report experiencing difficulties adapting to the Bridges but if you experience any pain it could be a rough patch that can be fixed by your dentist but performing some adjustments.

 Dental Bridges can offer you many benefits.
 This procedure which is simple provides an appealing cosmetic result to eliminate unsightly gaps and create a beautiful and uniform smile.
 Missing one or more teeth can also affect your biting and chewing.
 Replacing the missing teeth with Bridges will put an end to any problems you are facing when eating or speaking.

-If you obtain the right treatment from Smiles by Dr. Patel the missing or damaged tooth will not impact the appearance of your smile or the overall condition of your mouth.
+If you obtain the right treatment from Dr. Patel Dentistry the missing or damaged tooth will not impact the appearance of your smile or the overall condition of your mouth.
 Dental Bridges can offer many advantages and if your dentist recommends this treatment for your condition it should be an excellent option.